 My memory is still a little fuzzy on what exactly had happened, whenever I looked back to remember everything always seemed like it was a dream.
 I could remember somebody shouting my name over a roar and the ground almost seemed to shake before the world went black.

-But when I did finally open my eyes I realized that not everything was how it seemed, I found myself laying on my back in some soft grass... countless miles away from home.
+But when I did finally open my eyes I realised that not everything was how it seemed, I found myself laying on my back in some soft grass... countless miles away from home.
 I'll clue you in right now, I had woken up in space.

 I found that my ash blond hair had been drained of its pigment, turning it into a startlingly soft shade of white.
 And then there was also my streak, I think I had been born with it.
 But then again that was just going off my own speculation since there wasn't really anyone I could ask who would really know.
 It had once been a lighter shade than the rest of my hair, reminding me of that fashion expert Tracey something, but it had now turned a pretty cool looking electric blue.
 It was almost like some psycho with Photoshop had gotten a hold of my DNA and had decided I needed a paint job.